-Join Timothy Pintello for an in-depth discussion in this video Upgrading Active Directory Domain Services, part of Installing, Configuring, and Administering Active Directory.
+Join Timothy Pintello for an in-depth discussion in this video Upgrading Active Directory Domain Services, part of Windows Server 2012: Install, Configure, and Administer Active Directory.

 - Aside from creating new Domain Controllers…with new Active Directory Domain Sources Systems,…you also have the option of upgrading…older Active Directory Domain Services Systems.…Unfortunately, upgrading Active Directory Domain Services…only applies if the Server 2008 or Server 2008 Release Two.…Unfortunately, no earlier versions of Windows Server…can be upgraded to the new…Active Directory Domain Services System.…Aside from upgrading an old server,…you also have the option of replacing an old server…with a new Windows Server 2012 in to the existing domain.…